usc-isi-i2/dig-graph-analytics/Visualizations/README.md

 http://localhost:8000
 ```
 on your web browser.
 You can enter a seller URI and how many webpages for that URI you want to see.
-Few seller URIS are there in the seller-uri.txt file.
+Few seller URIS are there in the [seller-uris.txt](https://github.com/usc-isi-i2/dig-graph-analytics/blob/master/Visualizations/Force-Directed-New/seller-uris.txt).
 You can try them.

 ### Steps to run [Connected Components code](https://github.com/linhongseba/ConnectedComponent)